Blaise202/Ashesi-JAVA-OOP-course/examrevision/Readme.md

     1. Constructor has the same name as the class
     2. It has no return type
     3. It is called automatically on object creation

+## 6. The super keyword

+The keyword **super** refers to the superclass and can be used to invoke superclass's methods and constructors

+### It can be used in two ways:

+    1. To call a superclass constructor
+    2. To reference the superclass accessible members